roshan-lal-dia/tech-travelers-journal/README.md

 * configured new workspace onedrive , got some troubles
 * fixed with some time consuming
 * Compiler design is not easily
 * Still trying to learn
+* RHEL goes closed source

  ## Tech Sattire (Smile in Pain Edition🥲)
 - I thought Android Application JAVA code is worse, then I saw JAVA servlet code